 Does the course cater for international students?

 Absolutely!
-Participants come from all over the world to take part in the Dance Summer School at Trinity Laban; we had people from more than 38 countries attend in 2017.
-We do ask that participants have a good standard of spoken English, as this is the language classes will be delivered in.
+Participants come from all over the world to take part in the Dance Summer School at Trinity Laban; we had people from more than 34 countries attending in 2018.
+We do ask that participants have a good standard of spoken English, as this is the language sessions will be delivered in.

-How many people might there be in a class?
+How many people might there be in a session?

-We have a maximum of 28 participants in our classes.
-For classes in Pilates and Feldenkrais we normally have a limit of 24 places.
+We have a maximum of 28 participants in our sessions.

 I am not sure what's right for me.
-Can I have a 'taster' class?
+Can I have a 'taster' session?
 How do I put myself in the right level?

-What if I am not happy with my class selections?
+What if I am not happy with my timetable selections?

 How much does it cost?

-For 2018, the full course fees will need to be received by 1 June 2018.
-It may still be possible to book after the course fee deadline, if places are available, but you will need to pay the full fee at the time of booking.
+For 2019, the full course fees will need to be received by 1 June 2019.
+It may still be possible to book after the course fee deadline if places are available, but you will need to pay the full fee at the time of booking.

 When and where can I pay?